EMPOWERED BY JESUS: A RESEARCH PROPOSAL FOR AN EXPLORATION OF JESUS’ EMPOWERMENT APPROACH IN JOHN 21: 1-25

 To study the argumentative texture and pattern of a text is to study the “multiple kinds of inner reasoning in the discourse” (Robbins, 1996, p.
 21).
 According to Robbins, some aspects of the argumentative texture are logical, involving supported assertions and arguments.
 Other aspects of this texture are qualitative, persuading the reader to view the portrayal in the text as true and real.
 Bekker (2005) simplifies the process of analyzing argumentative texture by focusing on the intention of each character’s statements.
 This type of analysis is represented in Table 8.

 Table 8 demonstrates that the purpose of communication in this text is to show the relationship between Jesus and his disciples.
 In each scene, the argumentative texture demonstrates that the ultimate result of questions in John 21:1-25 is a command from Jesus.
 The first scene of this interaction occurs in verses 5-12.
 Jesus begins the dialogue by asking his disciples a question.
 They answer his question and immediately receive a command from Jesus to throw their fishing net on the right side of their boat.
-He continues this opening command sequence by telling the disciples to bring some fish and have breakfast (verses 10 and 12).
+He continues this opening command sequence by telling the disciples to bring some fish and has breakfast (verses 10 and 12).
 The line of argumentation in the first scene is that the disciples need Jesus in every aspect of their lives.
 With Jesus, their fishing trip is successful.
 With Jesus, the Bread of Life, the disciples are fed and nourished.

 In the second scene, the question-answer-command argumentative pattern continues as Jesus confronts Peter.
 Jesus asks Peter about the extent of his love for Jesus, and Peter willingly answers by saying, “Yes, Lord, you know that I love you” (verses 15-17).
 Upon hearing Peter’s response, Jesus commands Peter to “feed my lambs,” “take care of my sheep,” and “feed my sheep” in each of the three verses.
 Jesus’ line of argumentation is that love for him must be demonstrated by obedience to his commands.
 Therefore, as Peter indicates that he loves Jesus, Jesus tells Peter that he should live out this love by heeding the commands in verses 15-17.
 Jesus’ use of questions in this scene serves as a test for Peter.
 Once Peter “passes” this examination, Jesus concludes this scene by making a prophetic statement about Peter’s death.
 Jesus offers Peter this prophetic statement with the understanding that Peter will love him and obey these commands until his death.
 Out of encouragement, Jesus concludes the prophetic statement by commanding Peter to follow him.
 The second scene takes a small detour as Peter becomes distracted by John’s presence in verse 20.
 As a result of his distraction, Peter initiates another question-answer-command sequence.
 He sees John and says to Jesus, “Lord, what about him?” in verse 21.
 Rather than giving in to the tangential question, Jesus redirects Peter’s attention with a rhetorical question and repeats his command that Peter should follow him.

 The third scene, John 21:23-25, is the narrator’s line of argumentation concerning the result of Jesus and Peter’s discussion and the truthfulness of everything recorded in the book of John.
-First, John gives his analysis of the conversation between Jesus and Peter, and points out that there was no truth to the rumor that had been spreading among the disciples about him.
-In the last two verses, the argumentative texture and pattern illustrates that John’s statements as narrator were the truth, and that he had been selective in what he included in his writings about Jesus’ life and ministry.
+First, John gives his analysis of the conversation between Jesus and Peter and points out that there was no truth to the rumor that had been spreading among the disciples about him.
+In the last two verses, the argumentative texture and pattern illustrates that John’s statements as narrator were the truth and that he had been selective in what he included in his writings about Jesus’ life and ministry.

 The final element of exegesis is the sensory-aesthetic texture and pattern of a text.
 According to Robbins (1996), “The sensory-aesthetic texture of a text resides prominently in the range of senses the text evokes or embodies (thought, emotion, sight, sound, touch, smell)” (pp. 29-30).
 He goes on to say that this type of analysis also includes “the manner in which the text evokes or embodies them (reason, intuition, imagination, humor, etc.)” (p.
 30).
 There are three zones of analysis in the sensory-aesthetic texture and pattern, the zone of emotion-fused thought, the zone of self-expressive speech, and the zone of purposeful action.